Naomi Fair, PhD

 Office: 329 Cooper Street, Room 204

-Dr. Naomi Fair’s research focuses on the intersection of racism and ableism in schooling and critical inquiry-based professional learning.
-In her work, she draws on the fields of disability studies in education, disability critical race theory, critical disability studies, critical pedagogy, and her own experiences is a former K-12 educator.
-Using participatory research methods, Dr. Fair prioritizes co-designing critical inquiry spaces in which collaborators work to understand and recognize educational injustice and cultivate collective resistance in solidarity with disabled and multiply marginalized students.
+Dr. Naomi Fair’s work draws on the fields of critical disability studies, critical pedagogy, and her own experiences is a former K-12 educator.
+Through participatory research methods aligned with the movement principles of disability justice, she engages critical inquiry collectives to explore ableism, racism, adult supremacy, and intersecting systems of oppression across a variety of contexts.
+In these co-designed critical and creative inquiry spaces, collaborators work to understand and recognize injustice and cultivate collective resistance in solidarity with disabled and multiply marginalized children.

-Dr. Fair’s scholarship has been published in the Journal of Interdisciplinary Teacher Leadership, Inclusive Practices, American Quarterly, and the Handbook of Research on Special Education Teacher Preparation.
+Dr. Fair’s scholarship has been published in the Journal of Interdisciplinary Teacher Leadership, Professional Development in Education, Inclusive Practices, American Quarterly, and the Handbook of Research on Special Education Teacher Preparation.

 Education